Permissions

 - Attaches the policy to the identity

-- Configures functions to run with that identity
+- Configures workers to run with that identity

 For resource-scoped permissions, each resource controller applies additional policies after the resource is created — scoped to the exact resource ARN, GCS bucket, or Azure resource ID.